mainesecurity/maine/src/content/posts/sliverc2/Sliver C2 Manual: Complete Red Team Operation.md

       Next Checkin: Fri Jan  3 22:08:55 SAST 2025 (23m44s ago)
 ```

-We proceded to run the info command to get some basic information of the compromised endpoint, however, we notice that the entered command do take a while before getting an output, this behaviour is normal, it is because we are on beacon mode, it supposed to help to be stealthy.
+We proceeded to run the info command to get some basic information of the compromised endpoint, however, we notice that the entered command do take a while before getting an output, this behavior is normal, it is because we are on beacon mode, it supposed to help to be stealthy.
 To move from beacon made to live session, where we do not have any delay, we enter the command interactive and hit enter (bad for OPSEC, higher risk to get caught)

 ```bash